ethereum-mining/ethminer/docs/POOL_EXAMPLES_ETH.md

 ### miningpoolhub.com

 ```
--P stratum2+tcp://USERNAME.WORKERNAME:WORKERPWD@asia.ethash-hub.miningpoolhub.com:20535
+-P stratum2+tcp://USERNAME%2eWORKERNAME:WORKERPWD@asia.ethash-hub.miningpoolhub.com:20535
--P stratum2+tcp://USERNAME.WORKERNAME:WORKERPWD@europe.ethash-hub.miningpoolhub.com:20535
+-P stratum2+tcp://USERNAME%2eWORKERNAME:WORKERPWD@europe.ethash-hub.miningpoolhub.com:20535
--P stratum2+tcp://USERNAME.WORKERNAME:WORKERPWD@us-east.ethash-hub.miningpoolhub.com:20535
+-P stratum2+tcp://USERNAME%2eWORKERNAME:WORKERPWD@us-east.ethash-hub.miningpoolhub.com:20535
 ```

+HINTS:

+* miningpoolhub.com needs username.workername in the internal login process.
+Use "%2e" to join them into one parameter.
-HINT: It seems the password is not being verified by the pool so you can use a plain `x` as `WORKERPWD`.
+* It seems the password is not being verified by the pool so you can use a plain `x` as `WORKERPWD`.

 ### nanopool.org